Time-varying Mixing Matrix Design for Energy-efficient Decentralized Federated Learning: Conclusion

 \section{Conclusion}

-We considered the mixing matrix design to minimize the maximum per-node energy consumption in DFL while considering the broadcast nature of wireless communications.
+We considered the mixing matrix design to minimize the maximum per-node energy consumption in DFL under both broadcast and unicast communications.
 Based on a novel convergence theorem that allows arbitrarily time-varying mixing matrices, we proposed a multi-phase design framework that designs randomized mixing matrices as well as how long to use each matrix.
 Our evaluations on real data demonstrated that the proposed design can achieve a superior tradeoff between maximum per-node energy consumption and accuracy even with two phases, thus improving the energy efficiency of learning in wireless networks. \looseness=0